f0nzie/rOpenserver/README.md

 # rOpenserver

-The goal of `rOpenserver` is to provide an **R** interface to Petex applications Prosper, GAP and MBAL to perform automated tasks, generate datasets for statistical analysis, and advanced fine control of solvers and calculations.
+The goal of `rOpenserver` is providing an **R** interface to Petex (Petroleum Experts) applications Prosper, GAP and MBAL to perform automated tasks, generate datasets for statistical analysis, and advanced fine control of solvers and calculations.

 ## Installation